By Tim Rockford

 - An elbow strike is much more powerful if the client learns to execute the strike utilizing the whole body instead of just the arm.

 - The client needs to be taught to pivot on the feet and rotate the hips and shoulders while executing an elbow strike.

-- He or she needs to be taught to maintain a certain alignment in the wrist, elbow and shoulder in relation to the plane of the elbow strike movement pattern, in order to keep the shoulder joint in the position that provides for the greatest possible muscle contraction force around that joint (making the strike stronger and/or more powerful).
+- He or she needs to be taught to maintain a certain alignment in the wrist, elbow and shoulder in relation to the plane of the elbow strike movement pattern, in order to keep the shoulder joint in the position that provides for the greatest possible muscle contraction force around that joint.

 - Would a person who is 5 feet tall be able to easily use an eye gouge strike against an assailant who is 6 feet tall (or more)?

 - How would you train a heavier, sedentary client versus a fit, athletic client?